AlchemistNaim/BookstoreManager/README.md

 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [FLTK](https://www.fltk.org/) - A cross-platform C++ GUI toolkit.
-- [Python](https://www.python.org/) - Programming language used for the CLI version.